repoze/repoze.vhm/README.txt

     passes virtual hosting information from the proxy / web server to the application by adding extra headers to the proxied request:

-     'HTTP_X_VHM_HOST' -- indicates the apparent URL prevfix of the root of the application (concatenating 'wsgi.url_scheme',
+     'HTTP_X_VHM_HOST' -- indicates the apparent URL prefix of the root of the application (concatenating 'wsgi.url_scheme',
         'SERVER_NAME', 'SERVER_PORT', and 'SCRIPT_NAME' variables;
         the equivalent of Zope2's 'SERVER_URL').